 Briefly lower the hands and then repeat.

-Resources: I have made a library of yoga exercises for you, you can click on the link and try some of the Kundalini meditations and kriyas below.
+Resources: I have made a library of yoga exercises for you, you can click on the link and try some Kundalini meditations and kriyas below.

 Do you want to learn about Yogic words in Sanskrit?
 I have made a glossary of 108 Yogic terms here that you can take a look at.